madavid128/madavid-research/index.md

 # Michael A. David, PhD

 {% capture intro_left %}
-I’m a biomedical engineer advancing bioinformatics, machine learning, and multimodal imaging for translational orthopedics, while collaborating with and mentoring diverse colleagues and trainees.

-I’m an Instructor in Orthopedics at the University of Colorado Anschutz Medical Campus.
-I build end‑to‑end machine learning workflows for spatial histopathology, transcriptomics/multi‑omics, and medical imaging to study post‑traumatic joint conditions (contracture and osteoarthritis).
+I’m a biomedical engineer with a PhD and an Instructor in the Department of Orthopedics at the University of Colorado Anschutz Medical Campus.
+I build end-to-end machine learning workflows across spatial histopathology, transcriptomics and multi-omics, and medical imaging; I use clinical and preclinical datasets to study post-traumatic and idiopathic musculoskeletal disease (e.g., contracture and osteoarthritis) in the ankle, knee, hip, elbow, and spine; I collaborate with and mentor diverse colleagues and trainees.
 {% endcapture %}

 {% capture intro_right %}